 A large, preserved wetland on the site’s eastern edge inspired the site planning, along with the main highway and commercial district to the west.
 The project designers created outdoor spaces with characteristics distinct to each area and range of activities.
 Each space is woven together by strong connections between them, encouraging interaction amongst residents of this intergenerational community.
 As our Lead Design Architect Diana Moosman says, “It is often the spaces between buildings that build community.”

 Visitors enter this large site along a tree-lined street that brings you to the heart of the campus at the junction of the Commons Building and the wetland – immediately connecting and orienting you to nature.
 The site is divided into three zones, with building typology and character providing clarity and variety.
 Each building type encloses outdoor courtyards made permeable with breezeways and porches to foster connections.

 Across the way, the three-bedroom family townhomes have inviting large front porches and dynamic roof forms that animate the street and contrast the simplicity of the senior apartments.
-Back patios congregate around a landscaped courtyard on axis with the Commons building.

 The family apartments, comprised of large 2- and 3-bedroom flats with large kitchens and flow through breezeways, surround the oval lawn and play area.
 Designers integrated decks into the breezeways as a transitional outdoor space between public and private.
 The canted walls at these decks open the breezeway to light and air.

 THE COMMONS BUILDING